ChrstphrHll/npc_gen/students/Hodus Belt.md

 year: 1
 guild: Burk
 partyID: 38
+tags:
+- Elf
+- Bard
+- Assault
+- 1st
+- Burk
 ---
 # Hodus Belt
 ---
 ### Description
 - 1st year Elf Bard in Burk
-- wavy white hair that's parted to the left, Brown eyes, and Brown skin
+- wavy white hair that's parted to the left, Pale Gray eyes, and Brown skin
 - Is Lucky and Vindictive, and has Harmony as their ideal

 ### Organizations